Co-operative Education Program

 How to apply

-Students must be registered in a Co-operative Educational Program through their school.
-All students must also register with STEP Services.
+- Students must register in a Co-operative Educational Program through their school as well as with STEP Services.

 - An invitation to apply may be posted at your school, or resumés may be organized through your co-op program coordinator.